Two-Component Dark Matter with an SU(2) Dark Sector: Phenomenology and Constraints

 We utilize the FeynRules 2~\cite{Alloul:2013bka} and micrOMEGAs 6.0.5~\cite{Alguero:2023zol} packages to determine the annihilation cross-section and the relic density of the DMs.
 The sum of the relics of DM particles is compared to the observed value of PLANCK, $\Omega_{\rm{DM}}h^{2}=0.1200\pm0.0012$~\cite{Planck:2018vyg}.

 The relic density with different DM masses are shown in Fig.~\ref{gD-relic}.
-The value of the dark sector coupling $g_{D}$ is related with the DM mass $m_{X^{\pm}}$ by $g_{D}=m_{X^{\pm}}/(\sqrt{2}v_{D})$.
-Meanwhile, different values of the other DM mass $m_{\rho_1}$ are indicated by different colors of the points.
+We scan the dark sector coupling $g_{D}\in (0,0.5)$, The value of the dark sector coupling $g_{D}$ is related with the DM mass $m_{X^{\pm}}$ by $g_{D}=m_{X^{\pm}}/(\sqrt{2}v_{D})$.
+Meanwhile, we scan the dark matter mass $m_{\rho_1}\in(50,1000)~\text{GeV}$, different values of the other DM mass $m_{\rho_1}$ are indicated by different colors of the points.
+The settings of other parameters are consistent with BP1.
 For various mass combinations of the two-component DM, the corresponding relic density results are shown in the left panel.
 The red line corresponds to the PLANCK measurements, the points lie in the area with $g_{D}$ less than 0.47 can reproduce the right relic density.
 The hill on the right originates from the increasing contribution of $\rho_1$ to the total relic density.
-In the right panel, we can see that the points filtered by the relic density cover almost all the mass range between 100-1000 $\rm{GeV}$ when $g_{D}$ takes around 0.1.
+In the right panel, different colors indicate the fraction of the dark matter relic density, we can see that the points filtered by the relic density cover almost all the mass range between 100-1000 $\rm{GeV}$ when $g_{D}$ takes around 0.1.
 The gray line corresponds to the case where the two DM particles have equal masses.
 Below the gray line, where $m_{X^{\pm}}>m_{\rho_1}$, $\rho_1$ dominates the relic density, and a lighter $\rho_1$ mass can naturally yield a relic abundance around $\Omega h^{2}=0.12$.
-In contrast, above the gray line, where $m_{\rho_1}>m_{X^{\pm}}$, the dark gauge boson $X^{\pm}$ becomes the dominant DM component, and for coupling values around $g_{D}\sim0.1$, it can account for the observed relic density.
+The relic density of $\rho_1$ is much larger than that of $X^{\pm}$.
+In contrast, above the gray line, where $m_{\rho_1}>m_{X^{\pm}}$, the dark gauge boson $X^{\pm}$ becomes the dominant DM component, and for coupling values around $g_{D}\sim 0.1$, it can account for the observed relic density, $\Omega_{X^{\pm}}$ dominates the total relic density.